 Nothing affects cost quite as much as location.
-Have you ever searched Starbucks on your GPS and found four locations within a mile radius and wonder how they all coexist?
+Have you ever searched Starbucks on your GPS and found four locations within a mile radius and wondered how they all coexist?
 Storage can be a lot like this.
-In densely-populated urban areas, self-storage facilities can seem like they’re on top of each other.
-Then you look at rural areas and find maybe one, if you’re lucky.
+In densely populated urban areas, self-storage facilities can seem like they’re on top of each other.
+Then you look at rural areas and find maybe one if you’re lucky.

 Once you determine how often you’ll visit, you’ll also know what location within the facility will best suit your needs.
 For example, If you’re using your access daily, like a business or second garage, you should explore the most convenient units which tend to carry a price difference from the economy units.
 If you’re using a moving company, they may charge more for being further away from the loading dock.
 If you are dropping everything off and rarely coming back to access the unit, you can probably save some money by going to the upper, back part of the building where the economy units live.

 The size of the unit will significantly change the price range no matter which facility you choose.
-Some storage websites have helpful size guides (see our size guide link here) to give a general idea of what size you might need.
+Some storage websites have helpful size guides to give a general idea of what size you might need.
 If you’re using a moving company, they will tell you what size truck they are planning on using.
 This will give you an idea of the max size you should need.

-The necessity for climate controlled storage really depends on the items you’re storing and how valuable they are to you.
-You may also want to consider the cleanliness of climate controlled units versus the alternative.
-Indoor, climate controlled units are easier to control pests and dirt because of the single entry/exit and limited access to the outdoors.
+The necessity for climate-controlled storage really depends on the items you’re storing and how valuable they are to you.
+You may also want to consider the cleanliness of climate-controlled units versus the alternative.
+Indoor, climate-controlled units make it easier to control pests and dirt because of the single entry/exit and limited access to the outdoors.
 It’s a harsh reality, but not all storage facilities are created equal.
-You’ll want to factor in possible damage expenses if you choose to save some money by storing temperature sensitive or pest-favored items outdoors.
+You’ll want to factor in possible damage expenses if you choose to save some money by storing temperature-sensitive or pest-favored items outdoors.